WasmEdge/docs/docs/develop/rust/dapr.md

 ```

-Next, you could use WasmEdge and WasmEdge's Dapr SDK to create your own lightweight microservices with better security, faster performance, and smaller footprints.
+Next, you could use WasmEdge and WasmEdge's Dapr Rust API to create your own lightweight microservices with better security, faster performance, and smaller footprints.